Battle of Mu'tah: Aftermath

+Second battle of Mu'ta

+In June 632 Usama ibn Zayd led a military campaign against Byzantine Syria three years after the Battle of Mu'tah.
+Following the Farewell Pilgrimage, Muhammad appointed Usama to lead an invasion force into Balqa, aiming to avenge those killed at Mu'tah, including Usama's father and Muhammad's adopted son, Zayd ibn Harithah.

+Usama's campaign was successful and his army was the first Muslim force to successfully invade and raid Byzantine territory, thus paving the way for the subsequent Muslim conquest of the Levant and Muslim conquest of Egypt.

 Historiography

 According to al-Waqidi (d.
 823) and Ibn Ishaq (d.
 767), the Muslims were informed that 100,000 or 200,000 enemy troops were encamped at the Balqa'.
 Some modern historians state that the figure is exaggerated.
 According to Walter Emil Kaegi, professor of Byzantine history at the University of Chicago, the size of the entire Byzantine army during the 7th century might have totaled 100,000, possibly even half this number.
 While the Byzantine forces at Mu'tah are unlikely to have numbered more than 10,000.
+Montgomery Watt indicates anywhere from 3,000 to 20,000 for the Byzantine force, but that it was unlikely the Muslims fought the entire opposing army.

 Muslim accounts of the battle differ over the result.
 According to David S. Powers, the earliest Muslim sources like al-Waqidi record the battle as a humiliating defeat (hazīma).
 However, Montgomery Watt notes that al-Waqidi also recorded an account where the Byzantine forces fled.
 Powers suggests that later Muslim historians reworked the early source material to reflect the Islamic view of God's plan.
 Subsequent sources present the battle as a Muslim victory given that most of the Muslim soldiers returned safely.